MicroEJ/docs/ApplicationDeveloperGuide/heapUsageMonitoring.rst

 `gc() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Runtime.html#gc-->`_
 has not been called).

+See the section :ref:`option_enable_heap_usage` to enable this option and configure the initial heap size.

 Even if the heap size can vary during time, a memory section of `maxMemory() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Runtime.html#maxMemory-->`_ bytes is allocated at link time or during the MicroEJ Core Engine startup.